Subspace method based on neural networks for eigenvalue problems: Introduction

-Due to the powerful approximation capabilities of neural networks, the aforementioned methods are not only used to deal with source problems but also to handle eigenvalue problems.
+Due to the powerful approximation capabilities of neural networks \cite{2024nn,devore2021neural,he2018relu,he2023deep,LESHNO1993861,lu2021deep,ma2022barron,shen2019deep,siegel2020approximation,siegel2024sharp}, the aforementioned methods are used to deal with many different kinds of partial differential equations, including not only some source problems but also some eigenvalue problems.
 For instance, in \cite{Eweinna2019}, a wave function ansatz based on deep neural networks is introduced to solve the many-electron Schr\"{o}dinger equation.
 In \cite{Hermann_Schätzle_Noé_2020,Hermann_Spencer_Choo_Mezzacapo_Foulkes_Pfau_Carleo_Noé_2023}, various wave function ansatzes in the form of a Slater determinant are also introduced for the Schr\"{o}dinger equation.
-In \cite{PhysRevA.}, a neural network based multistate solver is proposed for finding the first $k$ eigenpairs of the Schr\"{o}dinger equation simultaneously.
+In \cite{PhysRevA.}, a neural network-based multistate solver is proposed for finding the first $k$ eigenpairs of the Schr\"{o}dinger equation simultaneously.
 In \cite{Han_Lu_Zhou_2020}, a diffusion Monte Carlo-like method is proposed for handling high-dimensional eigenvalue problems.
 In \cite{Li_Ying_2022}, a semigroup method is provided for solving high-dimensional elliptic partial differential equations using neural networks and is extended to a primal-dual algorithm for solving eigenvalue problems.
-In \cite{li2024tensor}, a type of tensor neural network based on the DECOMP/PARAFAC (CP) tensor decomposition is proposed, along with an efficient numerical integration scheme for tensor-type functions.
+In \cite{li2024tensor}, a type of tensor neural network-based on the DECOMP/PARAFAC (CP) tensor decomposition is proposed, along with an efficient numerical integration scheme for tensor-type functions.
 Theoretical analyses and applications of tensor neural networks are provided in \cite{wang2024solving} and \cite{wang2022solving,WANG2024112928}, respectively.
-For example, tensor neural networks have been used to solve the the first eigenvalue and the corresponding eigenfunction of Schr\"{o}dinger equation in \cite{wang2022solving} and the first $k$ eigenpairs of high-dimensional eigenvalue problems in \cite{WANG2024112928}.
-Additionally, in \cite{yu2024generalizationerrorestimatesmachine}, a machine learning method is proposed for computing eigenvalues and eigenfunctions of the Schr\"{o}dinger equation, which employs trial functions satisfying the homogeneous boundary conditions to avoid the penalty of the boundary, and an explicit convergence rate of the generalization error also is provided in the article.
+For example, tensor neural networks have been used to solve the smallest eigenvalue and the corresponding eigenfunction of Schr\"{o}dinger equation in \cite{wang2022solving} and the first $k$ eigenpairs of high-dimensional eigenvalue problems in \cite{WANG2024112928}.
+Additionally, in \cite{yu2024generalizationerrorestimatesmachine}, a machine learning method is proposed for computing eigenvalues and eigenfunctions of the Schr\"{o}dinger equation, and an explicit convergence rate of the generalization error is also provided in the article.